www.DieselNet.com. Copyright © Ecopoint Inc. Revision 2000.10

 Please log in to view the complete version of this paper.

-In spite of gloomy predictions from extremist groups regarding the future of diesel engines, evidence seems to suggest that the diesel technology continues to score impressive gains.
+In spite of many skeptical predictions regarding the future of diesel engines, evidence seems to suggest that the diesel technology continues to score impressive gains.
 The diesel share of the market is growing, not only in Europe where diesels enjoy an excellent reputation, but also in the USA where diesels are much maligned.
 Recent reports from regulatory agencies in the USA, such as the Environmental Protection Agency (EPA), indicate that in spite of very restrictive emission regulations, diesel sales are growing at the rate of 4% per year .
 In the next few years, sales are expected to further accelerate with much of the growth occurring in the light-duty market segment.

 Rudolph Diesel, who is best known for his invention of the engine that bears his name, was born in France in 1858.
 In the 1890s, he received a number of patents for his invention of a highly efficient, slow burning, compression ignition, internal combustion engine (German Patent 86,633 of Mar 30, 1895; U.S. Patent 608,845 of Aug 9, 1898).
 His invention came while the steam engine was the predominant power source for large industries.
 The prototype of Dr. Diesel engine first ran on its own power on August 10, 1893 after 13 years of intensive development.
 Two years later, on the last day of 1896 Dr. Diesel demonstrated another model with a spectacular mechanical theoretical efficiency of 75.6% while the then popular steam engine had an anemic 10% mechanical efficiency .